Badcodio/bowfoliomobile.github.io/index.md

 ### Sign in and sign up

-Click on the "Login" button in the bottom right corner to go to the following page and login.
-You must have been previously registered with the system to use this option:
+Click on the "Log In" button in the bottom right corner to go to the following page and login:

 ![](images/signin-page.jpg)